apache/mxnet/docs/api/symbolic-node.rst

    :param act_type: Activation function to be applied.
-   :type act_type: {'leaky', 'prelu', 'rrelu'},optional, default='leaky'
+   :type act_type: {'elu', 'leaky', 'prelu', 'rrelu'},optional, default='leaky'

    :param slope: Init slope for the activation.
-(For leaky only)
+(For leaky and elu only)
    :type slope: float, optional, default=0.25